How do you make a pizza from scratch?

 Sprinkle flour or breadcrumbs on the bottom of a large platter and place the dough balls several inches apart.
 Alternatively, you can place each dough ball on a separate platter.
 Sprinkle a little flour on top of the balls and cover with a damp cloth.

-Pizza base ingredients
+Pizza base and ingredients for dressing

 - 1 teaspoon tomato paste